MeteoSwiss-APN/cscsmod/README.rst

-Utility function to load modules at CSCS.
+Utility function to manage modules Package at CSCS.

 Features
 --------

-* TODO
+* Full access to the module command (for detail see man module)

 Credits
 -------